-Early in the morning, Africans on the Cuban schooner Amistad rise up against their captors, killing two crewmembers and seizing control of the ship, which had been transporting them to a life of slavery on a sugar plantation at Puerto Principe, Cuba.
+Early in the morning, enslaved Africans on the Cuban schooner Amistad rise up against their captors, killing two crewmembers and seizing control of the ship, which had been transporting them to a life of slavery on a sugar plantation at Puerto Principe, Cuba.

 On August 26, the USS Washington, a U.S. Navy brig, seized the Amistad off the coast of Long Island and escorted it to New London, Connecticut.
 Ruiz and Montes were freed, and the Africans were imprisoned pending an investigation of the Amistad revolt.
-The two Cubans demanded the return of their supposedly Cuban-born slaves, while the Spanish government called for the Africans’ extradition to Cuba to stand trial for piracy and murder.
-In opposition to both groups, American abolitionists advocated the return of the illegally bought slaves to Africa.
+The two Cubans demanded the return of their supposedly Cuban-born enslaved workers, while the Spanish government called for the Africans’ extradition to Cuba to stand trial for piracy and murder.
+In opposition to both groups, American abolitionists advocated the return of the illegally bought people to Africa.

 The story of the Amistad mutiny garnered widespread attention, and U.S. abolitionists succeeded in winning a trial in a U.S. court.
 Before a federal district court in Connecticut, Cinque, who was taught English by his new American friends, testified on his own behalf.
 On January 13, 1840, Judge Andrew Judson ruled that the Africans were illegally enslaved, that they would not be returned to Cuba to stand trial for piracy and murder, and that they should be granted free passage back to Africa.
 The Spanish authorities and U.S. President Martin Van Buren appealed the decision, but another federal district court upheld Judson’s findings.
 President Van Buren, in opposition to the abolitionist faction in Congress, appealed the decision again.